3DRot: Rediscovering the Missing Primitive for RGB-Based 3D Augmentation: Method

 \section{Method}

 3DRot applies an arbitrary camera‑centric rotation (pitch, roll, yaw; optional mirroring) about the optical center and warps the image using the corresponding pure‑rotation homography.
 This keeps updates to the camera frame and screen space consistent and preserves the projection geometry.
 We first outline the framework and notation, then derive the rotation model and label‑synchronization rules.
 Intuitively, 3DRot rotates each pixel's viewing ray about the optical center, preserving all geometric correspondences without introducing any new quantities that would need to be re-estimated.
+A conceptual illustration of this camera-centric rotation and synchronized label update is shown in Fig.~\ref{fig:rgb}.

 To maintain the geometric projection relationship, two principal transformations must be rigorously defended.
 Firstly, the transformation defining the object's pose relative to the camera must remain consistent with the applied rotation.
 Secondly, the projective transformation from the camera coordinate system to the image plane must be preserved.